Nicolás Cavigliasso

-Nicolás Cavigliasso (born 3 September 1991) is an Argentine four-wheeler motorcycle rider.
+Nicolás Cavigliasso (born 3 September 1991) is an Argentine racing driver who specializes in rally raid in the quads and Challenger categories.
 In 2017, he won the Merzouga Dakar Series in Morocco (Six Day Dakar), and he was Argentine champion of Quadcross X, 4x2 ATV Quads.

 He won the 2019 Dakar Rally in the quad category from start to finish, winning 9 of the 10 stages.
 In 2023, Cavigliasso moved into the T4 car category ahead of the Dakar Rally, being co-driven by his wife Valentina Pertegarini.
 The pair contested the World Rally-Raid Championship in 2024, driving in the Challenger class.
 Cavigliasso finished second in the drivers' standings, as Pertegarini won the co-drivers' title.

 At the start of 2025, Cavigliasso won the Challenger class of the 2025 Dakar Rally alongside Pertegarini.